 BOC’s Whyalla Argon Purification Unit (APU) will use the hydrogen as an energy source to make high purity argon used in industrial processes and welding gases.
 BOC has indicated this will replace the need to transport hydrogen from the BOC Altona facility in Victoria to Whyalla, saving over 120,000 kilograms (kgs) of carbon emissions per year.
 In August 2022, it was announced that shipments of hydrogen from HyP SA had commenced as part of the AGN-BOC partnership; weekly deliveries are anticipated with tube trailer shipments of up to 370 kilograms of hydrogen.

-In June 2022, AGIG announced plans to expand its supply of renewable hydrogen at the HyP SA site to deliver 5% blended renewable gas to thousands of additional properties. it is anticipated that by end 2022, HyP SA will supply over 3,000 homes with blended gas.
+In June 2022, AGIG announced plans to expand its supply of renewable hydrogen at the HyP SA site to deliver 5% blended renewable gas to thousands of additional properties.
+By March 2023, delivery of 5% blended renewable hydrogen was expanded to around 3,000 additional residential and commercial properties.

-Learnings from HyP SA’s operations will be published through the Australian Hydrogen Centre (which is supported by the Australian Renewable Energy Agency and the South Australian and Victorian Governments).
+Learnings from HyP SA’s operations have been published through the Australian Hydrogen Centre (which is supported by the Australian Renewable Energy Agency and the South Australian and Victorian Governments).

 February 2018: The project receives AUD$4.9 million in grant funding from the South Australian Government AUD$150 million Renewable Technology Fund

 October 2020: BOC announces an offtake agreement to purchase excess hydrogen from the project.

 May 2021: The project facilities become operational.